rendall/one-page-dungeon-navigator/static/dungeons/house_of_shann.md

 _For several centuries the house of Shann was considered lost.
 Lately a band of pirates rediscovered it, making it their headquarters.
 Rumors say that Farax-Crieta, a legendary wand, is still hidden here._

-1. A mysterious, warm to touch robe in a glass display case.
+1. A mysterious, warm robe in a glass display case.
 2. A petrified body of an elf, a copper key close by.
 3. A battered chest containing some gold.
 4. A massive wooden double door with a keyhole on the southern wall of the room.